Towards Accurate Camouflaged Object Detection with Mixture Convolution and Interactive Fusion: Method

 \subsection{Multi-level Interactive Fusion Module}

-We then fuse the rich context features from DMC modules using our MIF modules.
-Unlike existing feature fusion strategies, which usually rely on simple feature addition (\eg, EGNet \citep{zhao2019egnet}) and concatenation (\eg, UNet++ \citep{zou2018DLMIA}), our MIF module fuses the multi-level features using an attention mechanism along with feature interaction, allowing effective feature fusion for the accurate detection of camouflaged objects.
+\revI{In practice, high-level features provide rich semantic information, while low-level features contain more detailed information.
+Therefore, we propose an effective multi-level feature fusion module, MIF, which employs an interactive attention mechanism to gradually integrate high-level and low-level features in a top-down manner.} Unlike existing feature fusion strategies, which usually rely on simple feature addition (\eg, EGNet \cite{zhao2019egnet}) and concatenation (\eg, UNet++ \cite{zou2018DLMIA}), our MIF module fuses the multi-level features using an attention mechanism along with feature interaction, allowing effective feature fusion for the accurate detection of camouflaged objects.